ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [delete-bad-ai-transcriptions](../BAT-and-UTIL-files-1/delete-bad-ai-transcriptions):

 Automatically run after creating karaoke files, this searches for bad karaoke transriptions (i.e. WhisperAI failures) & deletes them.
+There are a few key phrases that Whisper hallucinates.
+Experience dictates the mere presence of these phrases means the entire transcription is suspect.

 ### 🌟 [create-SRT-without-lyrics-or-voice-detection-for-an-entire-folder-tree.bat](../BAT-and-UTIL-files-1/create-SRT-without-lyrics-or-voice-detection-for-an-entire-folder-tree.bat):